-45th International Symposium on Forecasting | Beijing, China
+46th International Symposium on Forecasting | Montreal, Canada

 The ISF offers unique, tailored workshops for symposium registrants.
 These workshops offer the opportunity to participate in an in-depth look at a specific forecasting theme.
-Workshops take place on Sunday, June 29.
+Workshops take place on Sunday, June 28.
 When registering for the symposium, you will be given the option to select workshop(s).
 The workshop fees are US$75 (1/2 day) or $150 (full day).

 If you have already registered and would like to add a workshop, go to the registration page.
 Once here, simply enter your personal information, and under the registration options, select ‘Already registered?
-Select this option to add workshop‘
+Select this option to add workshop

 Workshop 1: Forecasting with Temporal Hierarchies